Top Dems take DHS, ICE human rights abuse to the United Nations

 The Dems, including AOC, wrote to the UN High Commissioner for Human rights regarding ICE’s atrocities.

 After years of controversy surrounding the Trump administration’s handling of migrants, the long-standing issue has made it to the United Nations for an investigation into human rights violations.
-That’s what it has come to.

 The Squad and other top Democrats have sent a letter requesting that the UN open an investigation into multiple allegations of abuse by the Homeland Security Department (DHS), requesting an international response.